Gulabi-star/Secure-Vehicle-Platooning/README.md

 https://github.com/user-attachments/assets/10c6bece-209f-4906-8c0b-e1b175ed74bb

 <b> 2.
 Three-vehicle platoon with encrypted CAM transmission <br> (Highway scenario)</b>  <br>
 The video shows the same three-vehicle platoon, but with ASCON, a lightweight authenticated encryption scheme integrated into the OMNeT++ network stack to secure DSRC-based vehicular communication.
-To enable encryption, floating-point vehicle data are converted into integers, causing a loss of precision due to tructation.
+To enable encryption, floating-point vehicle data are converted into integers, causing a loss of precision due to trunctation.
 This reduced accuracy propagates through the platoon and affects coordination among the vehicles.
 As seen in the video, vehicle 2 and 3 collide during the breaking, demostrating how encryption induced precision loss can compromise platoon safety.

 https://github.com/user-attachments/assets/9288b730-9ce8-48f9-bddc-495ab1bd004f